 Example Licensing Clause

-Below is an example of a licensing clause that may be outlined in a software as a service contract.
-In this example the right to use the software is granted to the customer:
+Here’s an example of a licensing clause outlined in a software as a service contract.
+Granting the customer the right to use the software.

 Subject to the terms and conditions of this Service Agreement (“Agreement”), the Licensor hereby grants the Licensee an irrevocable, non-transferable, non-exclusive license to use the software product (“Software”) for the sole purpose of accessing and utilizing the services provided under this Agreement.
-This license is granted solely for the duration of the Service Agreement and is strictly limited to the Licensee’s internal business operations and in accordance with the usage limits and specifications outlined in this Agreement.
+The license, valid for the duration of the Service Agreement, is strictly limited to the Licensee’s internal business operations and must comply with the outlined usage limits and specifications.

 After granting the license the contract will go on to define the restrictions around the grant.
 In this particular instance we can see that what is software licensing is the restriction of the customer not being able to transfer usage to any other party and not to duplicate the software.

 - The Licensee shall not sublicense, assign, transfer, or otherwise convey any rights, including this license, to any third party without the prior written consent of the Licensor.

 - The Licensee shall not modify, adapt, reverse engineer, decompile, or disassemble the Software, in whole or in part, except to the extent expressly permitted by applicable law.

 - The Licensee shall not use the Software for any purpose other than that expressly permitted under this Agreement, including but not limited to any unlawful or unauthorized purposes.

 - The Licensee shall not copy, reproduce, distribute, or disclose the Software or any related documentation to any third party, except as required for the Licensee’s authorized use of the Software.

 Importantly next the licensor (the company selling the SaaS product) outlines that they maintain ownership of the underlying software.